-Tall and distinctive, pampas grass (Cortaderia selloana) makes a showy statement in the landscape.
-Sometimes it's almost too showy -- the non-native plant is categorized as invasive in many areas, including parts of California.
-Pampas grass can also become a fire hazard if left untended.
-Keep this large plant under control by cutting it all the way back to the ground at least once a year.
+Tall and distinctive, pampas grass (Cortaderia selloana) makes a showy statement in the landscape as a perennial in U.S. Department of Agriculture plant hardiness zones 7 through 10.
+Sometimes it's almost too showy — the non-native plant is categorized as invasive in many areas, including parts of California.
+To keep this large plant under control, cut back pampas grass all the way to the ground at least once a year.

 Pampas grass is best known for its tall, feathery plumes.
 The striking plumes are often used in dried flower arrangements.
 If you'd like to harvest the prunes, use lopping shears to clip them off right after they fully open.
 If you wait too long, they will start shedding, especially in heavy rains or winds.

 Hang the plumes upside down in a dark, dry location for one to two weeks.
 Spray with an acrylic fixative or hair spray to ensure that the seeds stay on the plant, instead of scattering across your table and tablecloth.